Wolsten/ARTE/readme.md

 import * as Links from './plugins/links.js'
 import * as Colours from './plugins/colours.js'
 import * as Custom from './plugins/custom.js'
+import * as Comments from './plugins/comments.js'
+import * as Settings from './plugins/settings.js'

 export {
     Editor,